jacksonkasi1/psql-backup-restore-s3/MULTIPART-README.md

 ### Requirements

 - Docker
-- PostgreSQL with TimescaleDB extension installed (on the target server for restore)
+- PostgreSQL installed on the target server for restore

 ### Usage